tj/should.js/Readme.md

 ```
 ## .endWith(str)

-Assert that string ends with `str`.
+Assert that a string ends with `str`.

 ```javascript
 'foobar'.should.endWith('bar');